mberriman/BSP2024/manual/instructions.md

 1\.
 How many of these genes have orthologues in _S. haematobium_?

 2\.
-Generate a table listing the genes in question 6.
+Generate a table listing the genes.
 The table should also has the gene stable ID for the homologue in both species, the homology type (1-1, 1-many, etc), and the % identity between the two orthologues.

 3\.
 Of these genes, how many also do not have a human orthologue?